segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/settings.md

 {% endcodeexampletab %}
 {% endcodeexample %}

-When you use Segment's Analytics.js or another Device Mode integration, Segment does the follwing:
+When you use Segment's Analytics.js or another Device Mode integration, Segment does the following:

 1. Sets `window.s.products` with the product description string.